Integrity Initiatives in the Südhof Lab

 Classification: Minor mistake

-Accusations: Dr. Bik’s alleges a duplication in the 208 individual panels in Figure 9A.
+Accusations: Dr. Bik’s alleges a duplication an individual panel in Figure 9A.

-Resolution: Again, Dr. Bik’s artificial intelligence search correctly discovered a duplication among the 208 panels that represents a mistake which likely happened during copy-pasting of representative images.
-Needless to say, this error has no bearing on the conclusions.
+Resolution: Again, Dr. Bik’s A.I. search correctly discovered a duplication among the 208 panels of Figure 9A.
+This mistake which likely happened during copy-pasting of representative images and was undetectable before A.I. tools became available.

 Classification: Minor mistake